Why and How

 When HTTP error codes were being created, code 402 Payment Required, was held for future use.

 Subsequently, there were many digital currency experiments prior to Bitcoin.
 Here’s a list of some fairly successful ones:

 DigiCash was founded by cryptographer David Chaum in 1989.
 The company developed a number of privacy protecting cryptographic protocols and saw some success with the companies product eCash which was trialed by two Australian banks in the ’90s.

 Other notable projects include E-Gold, Liberty Reserve , and Gold Money.
 Most of these systems sought to instill confidence by owning gold to back their currency and give it value.
 These currencies were essentially online tokens representing gold owned by the company.

 While these systems worked, they had a serious drawback that was lamented by many in the digital currency community, they were centralized services.
-This centralization ran counter to the peer-to-peer dream of many digital pioneers, like the renown “cypherpunks,” introducing security and privacy risks.
+This centralization ran counter to the peer-to-peer dream of many digital pioneers, like the renowned “cypherpunks,” introducing security and privacy risks.
 However, this centralization existed for one very good reason, the Double-Spend Problem.

 Digital goods are very easy to copy.
 As in copy/paste easy to copy.

 When you have a string of data that represents a digital coin, you can use cryptography to prove origin, but you can’t prevent duplication.